QuasarApp/Patronum/README.md

 ## Main features

 * Support linux systemd daemons.
+* Deploy and install your services on the host.
 * Auto create a Service from your server or yor daemon utility.
 * Auto create a Controller of your Service.